alphasaft/Micro/README.md

 It's time to code !
 In the `examples/todolists.ts`, there is a full implementation of a language describing todolists (the one given as an example at the very beginning of this README : I didn't lie when I said it was an actual Micro script !)

-You'll see that it makes creative use of everything we've seen until here, especially our beloved pack syntax (`[01/20/24]`, in that language, is parsed as the ternary `/` operator applied to 01, 20 and 24, then evaluated to... a Date !) and that, all in all, it may be one of my favorite languages I've implemented with Micro.
+You'll see that it makes creative use of everything we've seen until here, especially our beloved pack syntax (`[01/20/24]`, in that language, is parsed as the ternary `/` operator applied to 01, 20 and 24, then is evaluated to... a Date !) and that, all in all, it may be one of my favorite languages I've implemented with Micro.

 As always, you should try to first implement it by yourself by looking only at the spec (at the top of the file).
 My implementation is only 200 lines long (spacing & explanatory comments included), and I'm pretty proud to show you that rather complex languages can be implemented that easily with Micro !